O Sacred Head, Now Wounded: English translation

 In 1899 the English poet Robert Bridges (1844–1930) made a fresh translation from the original Latin, beginning "O sacred Head, sore wounded, defiled and put to scorn".
 This is the version used in the 1940 Hymnal (Episcopal), the 1982 Hymnal (Episcopal; stanzas 1–3 and 5), and the New English Hymnal (1986) and several other late 20th-century hymn books.

 The English Hymnal (1906) has a translation attributed to "Y.H.", referring to Bridges' translations for the Yattendon Hymnal, of which he was the editor.

 Karen Lynn Davidson (born 1943) wrote another English translation, titled "O savior, thou who wearest a crown", which is published in Hymns of The Church of Jesus Christ of Latter-day Saints.
+This is an edited version, including parts based on 2 Nephi from the Book of Mormon.

 Melody and use

 The melody as it appears in movement 54 of the St Matthew Passion by Bach:

 The music for the German and English versions of the hymn is by Hans Leo Hassler, written around 1600 for a secular love song, "Mein G'müt ist mir verwirret", which first appeared in print in the 1601 Lustgarten Neuer Teutscher Gesäng.
 The tune was appropriated and rhythmically simplified for Gerhardt's German hymn in 1656 by Johann Crüger.
 Johann Sebastian Bach arranged the melody and used five stanzas of the hymn in four different settings in his St Matthew Passion.
 He also used the hymn's text and melody in the second movement of the cantata Sehet, wir gehn hinauf gen Jerusalem, BWV 159.
-Bach used the melody on different words in his Christmas Oratorio, in the first part (no. 5).
+Bach used the melody on different words in his Christmas Oratorio, in Part I (no. 5) and Part VI (no. 64).
 Bach also craftily employed the melody as a counterpoint in half-time in the opening aria of the cantata Komm, du süße Todesstunde, BWV 161, and set it for four parts to close that cantata.
 Franz Liszt included an arrangement of this hymn in the sixth station, Saint Veronica, of his Via crucis (Stations of the Cross), S. 504a.
 The Danish composer Rued Langgaard composed a set of variations for string quartet on this tune.
 It is also employed in the final chorus of "Sinfonia Sacra", the Ninth Symphony of the English composer Edmund Rubbra.
 Mauricio Kagel quoted the hymn at the end of his oratorio Sankt-Bach-Passion telling Bach's life, composed for the tricentenary of Bach's birth in 1985.